citp/privacy-policy-historical/k/ko/kon/kontactr.com.md

-> *The following text is extracted and transformed from the kontactr.com privacy policy that was archived on 2009-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090617192207id_/http%3A//kontactr.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kontactr.com privacy policy that was archived on 2010-02-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100209010152id_/http%3A//kontactr.com/privacy) for the most accurate reproduction.*

-# Kontactr - free personal contact forms...
+# Kontactr

+## Privacy Policy

 We are committed to safeguarding the privacy of our website visitors.
 This policy sets out how we will treat your personal information.